-(v) Administering the system;(vi) Reporting to providers, the
+(v) Administering the system;

-Continuum of Care, and HUD; and
+(vi) Reporting to providers, the Continuum of Care, and HUD; and training

-(vii) Conducting training on using the system, including traveling to the training.
+(vii) Conducting training on using the system, including traveling to the with the HMIS requirements.

 (3) If the recipient or subrecipient is a victim services provider, or a legal services provider, it may use Continuum of Care funds to establish and operate a comparable database that complies with HUD's HMIS requirements.